nichoteloo/SQL-Stack/README.md

 # sql-stack
-repo for populating sql stack, do it for fun
+repo for saving some sort of sql stack, do it for fun.